line-em/react-netflix/README.md

 As mentioned, though, it tends to work as expected when refreshing the page.

+This wasn't happening until I tried to fetch the cloud data from Firebase.
+If I don't use getDoc() on row, the problem vanishes.
+I know that there is something I'm missing and that isn't clicking, and I will try to fix this in the future.

 ## Changelog

 -   1.0 - Initial commit.